 (b) The proposed use(s) will preserve or substantially preserve the historic nature and character of the property and the historic structures thereon.

-(5) In addition to the authorized conditions contained in § 300-14.10H, the Board of Appeals, if it decides to grant a special permit under this Section, shall impose such conditions, limitations, and safeguards as it deems necessary to preserve the historic nature and character of the property and the historic structures thereon, including a requirement that the property serve as the applicant's primary residence, and/or a requirement that applicant place a permanent historic preservation restriction, as defined in MGL c.
+(5) In addition to the authorized conditions contained in § 300- 11.5.1.H, the Board of Appeals, if it decides to grant a special permit under this Section, shall impose such conditions, limitations, and safeguards as it deems necessary to preserve the historic nature and character of the property and the historic structures thereon, including a requirement that the property serve as the applicant's primary residence, and/or a requirement that applicant place a permanent historic preservation restriction, as defined in MGL c.
 184, § 31, upon the property.

 8.3 Earth Removal

-§ 300-12.1 Permit required.

 A. The removal of earth from all zoning districts of the Town of Medfield shall be permitted only after special permission of the Board of Selectmen and under these rules and regulations.
 The Board of Selectmen shall grant no such permit except in conjunction with the construction of subdivision streets approved by the Planning Board; public works or other municipal projects approved by a public authority; or private land development where the Selectmen find that no reasonable alternative contour plan is practicable, and, in that event, that minimal disruption of the natural contours of the site may be permitted.
 Furthermore, the Board of Selectmen shall grant no such permit as would, in their opinion, adversely affect the scheme of growth laid down in the Zoning Bylaw or elsewhere, or the economic status of the Town, or tend to impair the beauty of the Town, or of the district most immediately affected, or result in health or other hazards.

 B. If any earth shall be removed without obtaining a special permit or otherwise in violation of this Article, the Selectmen may order the restoration of the property involved in accordance with the provisions of this Article.
 Such an order of restoration will not constitute a waiver of any other fines or penalties for such violations.